hashicorp/nomad/website/source/guides/web-ui/operating-a-job.html.md

 The end result of this automatic procedure is a failed allocation and that failed allocation's rescheduled successor.
-Since Nomad handles all of this automatically, the Web UI makes sure to explain the state of allocations through iconography and linking previous and next allocations in a reschedule chain.
+Since Nomad handles all of this automatically, the Web UI makes sure to explain the state of allocations through icons and linking previous and next allocations in a reschedule chain.

 [![Allocation Reschedule Icon][img-alloc-reschedule-icon]][img-alloc-reschedule-icon]